kfjatuch/bootoption/README.md

 </picture>
 </p>

 A command line utility for managing a UEFI firmware's boot menu on macOS.
 Like efibootmgr.
-Report bugs [here](https://github.com/vulgo/bootoption/issues).
+Report bugs [here on GitHub](https://github.com/vulgo/bootoption/issues).

 ## Installing